Posted by Chrom Tech on 7th Oct 2025

 What is chromatography and how does it work?

-Chromatography is a separation technique used to isolate different components of a mixture.
-It works based on the principle that different molecules will interact differently with a mobile phase (a solvent) and a stationary phase (a solid or liquid coated on a solid support), leading to their separation.
+Chromatography is a technique that separates components of a mixture based on their interaction with a mobile phase (solvent) and a stationary phase (solid or coated surface), leading to isolation of individual substances.

 Can you give an example of chromatography in everyday life?